pre-srfi/coop/README.md

 A flow that is producing values on a channel, may wait indefinitly if there is nobody consuming on the same channel.

-`coop-produce` will synchronize once and only once with one and only one `coop-consume`.
+`coop-produce` will apply once and only once with one and only one `coop-consume`.

 ### `(coop-consume channel)`